-Ugandan farmers, like farmers from other SSA countries, are disproportionately vulnerable to the impacts of climate change due to over reliance on rain fed agriculture (less than 1 percent practice irrigation).
-As the incidence of climatic change effects increases, it negatively affects crop yields and threaten food security.
-It is projected that between the year 2040-2069, suitable area for maize production in Uganda will decrease by 70 percent (UCSAP, 2015).
+Ugandan farmers, like farmers from other SSA countries, are disproportionately vulnerable to the impacts of climate change due to over reliance on rain fed agriculture (less than 1 percent practice irrigation.
+As the effects of climate change increase, crop yields and food security are negatively affected.
+It is projected that between the years 2040-2069, suitable area for maize production in Uganda will decrease by 70 percent (UCSAP, 2015).
 Climate change instils greater urgency to find more sustainable, resilient, and efficient ways of producing and consuming diversified agricultural food products.
-CSA has been coined as one of the key approaches to enhance the adaptive capacity of farmers and to mitigate among others food security risks associated with climate variability.
+CSA has been coined as one of the key approaches to enhance the adaptive capacity of farmers and to mitigate food insecurity and other risks associated with climate variability.

-To build a climate resilient economy, in 2015, Government of Uganda (GoU) launched the National Climate Change Policy and designed a National Adaptation Programme of Action (FANRPAN, 2017).

-Additionally, GoU with support of development partners has implemented several projects aimed at scaling uptake of CSA practices by farmers.
-CSA practices that are being promoted and practiced by farmer range from; conservation agriculture (mulching, intercropping, crop rotation, nitrogen fixation), agro-forestry (tree based conservation), integrated soil fertility management (compost and manure application, fertilizer application), soil and water conservation (terracing), crop and livestock diversification (improved crop varieties, improved animal breeds), rhizobia innoculants, nitrogen-fixing crops like legumes among others (FAO, 2016; MAAIF, 2016; GoU and MWE, 2015).
+To build a climate resilient economy, the Government of Uganda (GoU) launched the National Climate Change Policy and designed a National Adaptation Programme of Action in 2015 (FANRPAN, 2017).
+Additionally, GoU, with support of development partners, has implemented several projects aimed at increasing adoption of CSA practices by farmers.
+CSA practices that are being promoted and practiced by farmers range from; conservation agriculture (mulching, intercropping, crop rotation, nitrogen fixation), agro-forestry (tree based conservation), integrated soil fertility management (compost and manure application, fertilizer application), soil and water conservation (terracing), crop and livestock diversification (improved crop varieties, improved animal breeds), rhizobia inoculants, and nitrogen-fixing legumes (FAO, 2016; MAAIF, 2016; GoU and MWE, 2015).

-To strengthen CSA adoption further, several polices, and strategies have been put in place.
+To strengthen CSA adoption, several polices and strategies have been put in place.
 The National Agriculture Policy (2013), which aims at ensuring household and national food and nutrition security for all Ugandans, was operationalized through the Agricultural Sector Strategic Plan (2015-2020), which adopted 12 priority commodities targeting food security.
-In addition, MAAIF developed sub-sector policies including a comprehensive National Fertiliser Policy - NFP (2016) and the National Agricultural Extension Policy - NAEP (2016).
-NFP aims at improving soil nutrient levels through a reduction in annual nutrient loss by 30 kilogrammes per hectare and an increase in annual fertiliser application up to at least 50 kilogrammes per hectare.
-The aim of the NAEP is to promote access to appropriate agricultural information, knowledge and technologies.
-The aforesaid policies and strategies complement each other in increasing the availability and knowledge on critical production inputs and in promoting use of appropriate technologies to enhance yields, thus delivering food and nutrition security goals.
+In addition, MAAIF developed subsector policies including a comprehensive National Fertiliser Policy (NFP) (2016) and the National Agricultural Extension Policy (NAEP) (2016).
+NFP aims at improving soil nutrient levels through a reduction in annual nutrient loss by 30 kilograms per hectare and an increase in annual fertiliser application up to at least 50 kilograms per hectare.
+The aim of the NAEP is to promote access to appropriate agricultural information, knowledge, and technologies.
+The aforesaid policies and strategies complement each other by increasing the availability and knowledge on critical production inputs and promoting use of appropriate technologies to enhance yields.
 However, it remains unclear as to whether the efforts have led to improvements in food security, especially for smallholder farming households.

-We focused on four major CSA practices namely, maize-legume intercropping, improved maize varieties, pesticide application, and inorganic fertilizers.
-In Uganda, most smallholder maize farms are intercropped with legumes due to the small average farm sizes and the need to mitigate against crop failure (Goettsch, 2016).
-Therefore, intercropping has been widely encouraged as a sustainable risk mitigating strategy.
-In addition, to respond to declining maize yield, the National Agricultural Research Organisation (NARO) has continually released and encouraged uptake of several improved maize varieties specifically adapted to each of the agro-ecological zones of the country.
-As such, we consider improved maize varieties as being one of the CSA practices.
-However, to enhance the productivity of improved maize cultivars, complementarity is required with other CSA practices (Manda et al., 2016 and Vanlauwe et al., 2014).
+We focused on four major CSA practices, namely maize-legume intercropping, improved maize varieties, pesticide application, and inorganic fertilizers.
+In Uganda, most small-scale maize farms are intercropped with legumes due to small average farm size and the need to mitigate against crop failure (Goettsch, 2016).
+Therefore, intercropping has been widely encouraged as a sustainable risk mitigation strategy.
+In addition, the National Agricultural Research Organisation (NARO) has continually released and encouraged uptake of several improved maize varieties specifically adapted to each of the agro-ecological zones of the country in response to declining maize yield.
+As such, we consider improved maize cultivars, complementarity is required with other CSA practices (Manda et al., 2016 and Vanlauwe et al., 2014).
 Considering the persistence of maize pests and diseases, adoption of improved maize varieties has increasingly required the use of pesticides.
 For this reason, we consider pesticide application to be one of the CSA practices.
 Moreover, there is empirical evidence that when improved seed is used in combination with fertilizer, productivity and production almost doubles compared to either single or non-application of the technologies (Odokonyero and Mbowa, 2019).